steveraaen/native-park/README.md

 # native-park

+This was compiled on 2019 Macbook Pro with 32gb memory, 2tb storage.
+To resolve ruby conflicts (for installation of ios Cocoapods)
 $ brew update
 $ brew install ruby-build
 $ brew install rbenv

 $ rbenv install 2.7.5
 $ rbenv global 2.7.5

 After that, you need to export some configurations to define rbenv as default global ruby.
 For zsh users:

 echo 'export PATH="$HOME/.rbenv/bin:$PATH"' >> ~/.zshrc